1,000+ Opportunities

 No further grant awards are available at this time 2023 Climate Smart Agriculture and Forestry Grant Awardees · Meechooôk Farm of the Mashantucket Pequot Tribe, Mashantucket · Green Village Initiative, Bridgeport · Elm Farm LLC, Woodstock · Bristol Beef LLC, Bristol · Aspetuck Land Trust, Easton · Collective Oyster Recycling & Restoration (CORR), Southport · University of Connecticut, Storrs · Connecticut Land Conservation Council, Middletown · New Connecticut Farmer Alliance, New Haven · Northwest Connecticut Land Conservancy, Kent · Connecticut Resource Conservation & Development, Inc., Haddam · Connecticut Greenhouse Growers Association, Inc., Waterbury The following organizations are administering sub-grant programs: · University of Connecticut · Connecticut Land Conservation Council · New Connecticut Farmer Alliance · Northwest Connecticut Land Conservancy · Connecticut Resource Conservation & Development, Inc. Department of Agriculture 450 Columbus Blvd Ste 701,

-Based on current listing details, eligibility includes: Farmers in Connecticut.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Farmers in Connecticut.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program